-For the filing requirements to register with the Cayman Islands Monetary Authority (CIMA) as a regulated fund, any proposed director of a corporate fund regulated by CIMA must register with CIMA (via CIMA's online registration portal) before he can be appointed.
+For the filing requirements to register with the Cayman Islands Monetary Authority (CIMA) as a Regulated Fund (see Question 3 of Retail investment funds in the Cayman Islands: regulatory overview).
 For the filing requirements for Regulated Funds that are master funds, see Question 1.